ste163/visual-literature/README.md

 - [License](#License)

 ## About
 VISLIT came from my inability to easily manipulate the years worth of writing data I had accumulated.
 Excel worked great for keeping track of words written but was too cumbersome when it came to having multiple writing projects with different goals.
 Attempting to analyze that data to learn about my writing habits was overly difficult.
-VISLIT aims to make handling writing progress data easy.
+VISLIT aims to make handling writing data easy.

 ## Installation